bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 The first one is the only possibility, if your PC is running all the time.
 The second scenario can either be realized by the window managers capability to execute scripts on startup or via init-scripts.
 Using your search engine of choice will help you to set this up 😉

 _Note: If you execute at startup, be aware of the fact that you can boot your PC even when it is shut down.
-Further information about this can be found in the <a title="http://www.mythtv.org/wiki/ACPI_Wakeup#Using_.2Fsys.2Fclass.2Frtc.2Frtc0.2Fwakealarm" href="http://www.mythtv.org/wiki/ACPI_Wakeup#Using_.2Fsys.2Fclass.2Frtc.2Frtc0.2Fwakealarm" target="_blank">MythTV Wiki</a>._
+Further information about this can be found in the [MythTV Wiki](http://www.mythtv.org/wiki/ACPI_Wakeup#Using_.2Fsys.2Fclass.2Frtc.2Frtc0.2Fwakealarm)._

 ## Content Generation